 Assessment of your work capacity and the impact of your workplace injury

-Clinical outcome measurement to determine how treatment might improve your capacity to undertake workplace tasks
+Clinical outcome measurement to determine how treatment might improve your ability to undertake workplace tasks

 Assessment of circumstances that led to your injury.
 Biological, psychological and social contributing factors, the requirements of your work role, and other characteristics of your workplace will be reviewed to identify factors that may have resulted in injury